EU, Canada agree start of free trade agreement

 Both sides had been hoping for the provisional implementation of the agreement this month.

-(Reporting by Julia Fioretti, additional reporting by David Ljunggren in Ottawa; Editing by Jon Boyle and Robin Pomeroy)
+Reporting by Julia Fioretti, additional reporting by David Ljunggren in Ottawa; Editing by Jon Boyle and Robin Pomeroy